agility/agility-commercetools-demo/QUICK_START.md

 ### Add More Products

-Create more products following the same pattern as Step 4.
+Create more products in commercetools Merchant Center following the same pattern as Step 4.
+Products are managed entirely in commercetools.

 ### Customize Styles